In all criminal prosecutions, the accused shall enjoy the right to ...be informed of the nature and cause of the accusation....

 The Constitution requires that an accused criminal defendant be informed of the nature of the charges against him.
-As Justice Hugo L. Black has written:
+As Justice Hugo L. Black wrote in Cole v.
+Arkansas (1948):

-The requirement of fair notice derives from early English common law; it was a matter of well-accepted agreement at the time of the adoption of the Constitution; and it is, today, largely a ministerial matter of routine criminal procedure.
+The requirement of fair notice derives from early English common law, it was generally recognized at the time of the adoption of the Constitution, and it is today largely a ministerial matter of routine criminal procedure.

-The accused’s right to be informed of the charges against him traces its origin at least as far back as twelfth-century England.
-Anglo-Saxon law required a precise and properly substantiated accusation, initiated either by individual complaint (called an appeal) or by an accusing jury (the predecessor of our grand jury), and specifying particular charges.
-However, at that time England had a dual judicial system, and, in contrast to the accusatorial system of the common law, the ecclesiastical judicial system used an inquisitorial process.
+The accused’s right to be informed of the charges against him originated at least as far back as the twelfth century.
+English law required a precise and properly substantiated accusation, initiated either by individual complaint (called an appeal) or by an accusing jury (the predecessor of our grand jury), and specifying particular charges.
+In twelfth century England, however, the Church administered a separate judicial system, one based on an inquisitorial process derived from Roman law.
 For example, one could be called to answer charges of heresy upon the mere unsworn suggestion of “ill fame” without the need for greater specificity.

 Thus in 1637, when Freeborn John Lilburne, a Puritan, was examined by the Star Chamber on unspecified charges, his response was twofold: